shaunsmith/functionslab/5-Troubleshooting.md

 > DEBUG=1 fn ls apps
 >```

-Which, with debugging turn on, returns the following:
+Which, with debugging turn on, prints the following:

 ```sh
 GET /v2/apps HTTP/1.1